Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 April 2025 21.28.36 UTC
+- WIB: Kamis, 3 April 2025 22.26.31 UTC
-- WITA: Kamis, 3 April 2025 22.28.36 UTC
+- WITA: Kamis, 3 April 2025 23.26.31 UTC
-- WIT: Kamis, 3 April 2025 23.28.36 UTC
+- WIT: Jumat, 4 April 2025 00.26.31 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature